Embassy Funds for Belarus 2020 – the deadline 23.03.2020 @ 23:59

 - Applications must be relevant to the NFRP – MATRA or the Human Rights Fund objectives;

-- The duration of a project should not exceed twelve months (Beginning from July 2019)
+- The duration of a project should not exceed twenty four (24) months (Beginning from July 2020)

 - The project should be an initiative responding to needs of the target group